Where to Discuss?

 using CSV, DataFrames, Polynomials, Plots

-As usual, we read data from CSV and sanitize the column names.
-Then extract columns from DataFrame
+As usual, we load the data from CSV and sanitize those column names.
+Then extract columns from DataFrame, like we’re preparing them for polite statistical society:

 df = CSV.read("series.csv", DataFrame)